 Salmon oil for dogs: benefits, dosage, and precautions

-Key points Details to remember
+Key Points Details to Remember

 🐟 Definition Salmon oil: an omega-3 rich extract derived from salmon flesh.

-✨ Main benefits Skin support and anti-inflammatory action.
+✨ Main Benefits Skin support and anti-inflammatory action.

 ⚠️ Precautions Monitor blood clotting and digestive reactions.

-🍽️ Method of administration Mixed with pâté or sprinkled on kibble.
+🍽️ Administration Method Mixed into wet food or sprinkled over kibble.

-⏱️ Expected results Shinier coat and improved mobility within 4 to 6 weeks.
+⏱️ Expected Results Shinier coat and improved mobility within 4 to 6 weeks.

-What is salmon oil for dogs?
+What is Salmon Oil for Dogs?

 It comes from wild or farmed salmon, often sourced from certified fisheries, selected for their quality.
 During production, a low-temperature extraction is performed to preserve essential fatty acids, notably eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These molecules regulate inflammation, deeply nourish the skin, and participate in cellular metabolism.
 For a conscientious owner, it is a natural way to provide their dog with a balanced intake, without adding flavor enhancers or preservatives.

-Omega-3s act as little anti-inflammatory sentinels.
+Omega-3s act like little anti-inflammatory sentinels.
 When a tendon is irritated or fur lacks vitality, EPA and DHA limit the inflammation cascade.
 Often, after a few weeks, a denser coat and reduced itching are observed.
 In liquid form, salmon oil is digested faster than capsules, making it particularly suitable for sensitive dogs.

-Joint and heart support
+Joint and Heart Support

 Dog in good health thanks to salmon oil

-Dosage: how to find the right amount
+Dosage: how to find the right measure

-Dog’s Weight Daily Dosage
+Dog’s weight Daily dosage

 0–4.5 kg 0.5 ml